Ambre-io/sparkplugui/README.md

 If you like this project or if you wish more [Ambre.io](https://ambre.io/) open sourced projects, please consider:

-- Become an Ambre.io Sponsor via GitHub (demand in progress)
+- Become an Ambre.io Sponsor via GitHub
 - Become an Ambre.io Subscriber via [Patreon](https://www.patreon.com/user?u=117579457)

 Thank you for your time and your energy here.
 Appreciate it.